cassmastern/lers-sandbox/docs/about.md

 ## Architecture Overview

-This site is deployed using a hybrid static-dynamic architecture, containerized with Docker and served via Azure.
+This site is deployed using a hybrid static-dynamic architecture, containerized with Docker and served via GitHub.
 It is built with MkDocs, a Python-based static site generator/platform, and enhanced with Mermaid.js for diagram rendering.

 ### Static Site Layer

 - **Framework**: MkDocs with Material theme
 - **Content**: Markdown-based documentation rendered into static HTML/CSS/JS
 - **Build Process**: Dockerized using a reproducible pipeline with `requirements.txt`
-- **Serving Method**: Static assets deployed to Azure CDN or Blob Storage
+- **Serving Method**: Static assets deployed to GitHub Pages

 ### Dynamic Layer